 - needing assistance with tasks, such as getting dressed, bathing, and grooming

 - significant personality and behavior changes, often caused by agitation and unfounded suspicion

 - changes in sleep patterns, such as sleeping during the day and feeling restless at night

 People will experience further mental decline as well as worsening physical capabilities once the disease progresses to the point of severe dementia.
 Severe dementia often can cause:

 - a loss of the ability to communicate

 - a need for full-time daily assistance with tasks, such as eating and dressing

-- a loss of physical capabilities, such as walking, sitting, and holding one’s head up and, eventually, the ability to swallow and control the bladder and bowel function
+- a loss of physical capabilities, such as walking, sitting, and holding one’s head up and, eventually, the ability to swallow, to control the bladder, and bowel function

 - an increased susceptibility to infections, such as pneumonia

 People with dementia will progress through these stages at different speeds and with differing symptoms.
 If you suspect you may be experiencing early symptoms of dementia, talk to your doctor.
 While no cure is available for Alzheimer’s and other common dementias, early diagnosis can help people and their families make plans for the future.
 Early diagnosis also allows people to participate in clinical trials.
 This helps researchers develop new treatments and eventually find a cure.